ANRGUSC/pyREM/README.md

 `trajectories(10),`
 `concentration_plot(50)`

+ A more detailed description of PyREM can be found in [2].

 Contributors: Radhika Bhuckory (bhuckory@usc.edu) and Bhaskar Krishnamachari (bkrishna@usc.edu), University of Southern California

 [1] Buxton, Gavin, Spreadsheet Model of COVID-19 Transmission: Evaporation and Dispersion of Respiratory Droplets (April 22, 2020).
 Available at SSRN: https://ssrn.com/abstract=3582665 or http://dx.doi.org/10.2139/ssrn.3582665
+[2] Radhika Bhuckory, Bhaskar Krishnamachari, PyREM: Implementing a Computational Model of Airborne Respiratory Droplet-based Virus Transmission, August 2020.